Cathedral of Saints Simon and Jude (Phoenix, Arizona): History

+Saints Simon and Jude Church

 On May 15, 1953, Bishop Daniel Gercke erected Saints Simon and Jude parish.
 At that time, the Phoenix area was still under the jurisdiction of the Diocese of Tucson.
-Smith celebrated masses in the Maryland School, a primary school in Phoenix, while building a temporary church.
+Smith celebrated masses in the Maryland School, a primary school in Phoenix, while building a church.
 That structure was dedicated on October 17, 1954.

-Saints Simon and Jude Church was dedicated on December 11, 1966.
+By the 1960's the explosive growth of the Phoenix area necessitated the building of a larger church.
+The second Saints Simon and Jude Church was dedicated on December 11, 1966.

+Saints Simon and Jude Cathedral

 In 1969, Pope Paul VI erected the Diocese of Phoenix and elevated Saints Simon and Jude Church to Saints Simon and Jude Cathedral.

 Pope John Paul II celebrated a mass at the cathedral on September 14, 1987, during his papal visit to the United States.
 In 1989, Mother Teresa spoke at Saints Simon and Jude on the occasion of establishing a branch of the Missionaries of Charity in Phoenix.

-The rector is Father Matthew Henry and the cathedral is overseen by the bishop of the Diocese of Phoenix, Bishop John P. Dolan.
-The Auxiliary Bishop is Bishop Eduardo Alanis Nevares (ordained July 19, 2010).

 In 2016, the parish installed a new 51-rank pipe organ built by the Peragallo Pipe Organ Company of Paterson, New Jersey.
-It is the first pipe organ in the cathedral.
-The cathedral reopened in October 2021 after a period of renovations.
+It was the first pipe organ in the cathedral.
+In early 2021, the diocese closed Sts.
+Simon and Jude for its first renovation.
+New flooring and pews were installed in the nave, along with an hydraulic system for the kneelers to reduce their noise.
+The walls were repainted and the confessionals updated.
+The cathedral reopened in October 2021.

+As of 2026, the rector of the cathedral is Reverend Matthew Henry and the cathedral is overseen by the bishop of Phoenix, Bishop John P. Dolan.
+The auxiliary bishop is Bishop Eduardo Alanis Nevares.

 Campus

 The Saints Simon and Jude Cathedral School is located adjacent to the cathedral, along with the Mary Ward House.

-Standing in front of the cathedral is a large cross over a dome-like structure that stood over the temporary altar where Pope John Paul II celebrated Mass in 1987.
+Standing in front of the cathedral is a large cross over a dome-like structure.
+The cross stood over the temporary altar where John Paul II celebrated mass in 1987.